CBS Building: Structural features

 The CBS Building has a superstructure made of reinforced concrete; it was the city's first skyscraper with a concrete superstructure to be built after World War II.
 Paul Weidlinger of Saarinen's engineering team said: "Too many people were saying 'it cannot be done' and we were itching to show them."
 Saarinen's team had considered making a superstructure of steel, as well as a superstructure with a mixture of steel and concrete, before deciding on an all-concrete structure after evaluating the cost of each option.
 During the planning process, the price of steel surpassed the price of concrete, influencing the team's decision.
 The concrete used in the CBS Building's floor slabs was 25 percent lighter than that used in conventional concrete slabs.

 Because the exterior piers are spaced so closely together, they double as load-bearing walls.
 This contrasted with other contemporary skyscrapers, where internal columns typically carried the structural loads.
 Within each pier, insulation is placed between the granite cladding and the reinforced concrete, allowing the concrete piers to retain the same temperature as the building's mechanical core.
-The piers contain electrical wiring and air-conditioning and heating ducts.
+The piers contain electrical wiring, air-conditioning ducts, and heating ducts.
 Only the intake pipes and ducts are within the piers; the return pipes and ducts are within the core.
 In addition, each pier supports floor beams, which connect to a structural core at the center of the building.
-On the inner face of each pier is an "L"-shaped beam, which carries the floor plates.
+On the inner face of each pier is an L-shaped beam, which carries the floor plates.
 To avoid impacting the subway tunnel directly underneath the building, some of the piers are placed on large steel girders over the tunnel.
-These steel girders above the subway are the only large pieces of steel used in the building's construction.
+The steel girders above the subway were the only major pieces of steel used during construction.